citiususc/SparkBWA/README.md

 In this GitHub repository you can find the following directories:

 * bwa - This folder contains the BWA software package required to build **SparkBWA**.
 Currently it includes versions 0.5.10-mt and 0.7.12, but **SparkBWA** is able to work with old or later versions of BWA.
 * libs - It contains the Spark libraries needed to build **SparkBWA**.
-By default, the Spark libraries are downloaded at compilation time.
+By default, libraries are downloaded at compilation time.
 * src - **SparkBWA** source code.

 # Getting started #